Weighing the Upfront Investment Against Long-Term Comfort and Energy Savings

 Conversely, if you live in a northern state like Minnesota or Maine during the dead of winter, your groundwater could be a frigid 40 degrees.
 The heater now has to work twice as hard to achieve an 80-degree temperature rise.
 This massive strain forces the unit to drastically slow down the flow of water to give it enough time to heat up.
 A gas unit that comfortably supports three showers in the South might barely support one high-flow shower in the North.

-After reviewing the hard data and crunching the numbers, the final choice ultimately comes down to your immediate budget and your future plans for the property.
-Upgrading to a tankless water heater is a fantastic, eco-conscious long-term investment, but it isn’t always the right quick fix if your old tank suddenly bursts on a Friday afternoon.
+After reviewing the hard data, examining the tax credits, and crunching the flow rate numbers, the final choice ultimately comes down to your immediate budget and your future plans for the property.
+Upgrading to a tankless water heater is a fantastic, eco-conscious long-term investment, but it isn’t always the right quick fix if your old tank suddenly bursts and floods your garage on a Friday afternoon.

 No, going tankless is not worth it if: You are working with a strict upfront budget or you plan to move within the next few years.
-The return on investment takes time to mature.
-Additionally, if an inspection reveals that your older home requires extensive retrofitting — like tearing out drywall to run new PVC exhaust pipes or digging a trench for a larger gas line — the ballooning installation costs will likely outweigh the benefits of your future water utility savings.
+The return on investment simply takes too much time to mature.
+Additionally, if an initial plumbing inspection reveals that your older home requires extensive retrofitting — like tearing out drywall to run new PVC exhaust pipes, upgrading to a 200-amp electrical panel, or digging a trench for a larger gas line — the ballooning installation costs will completely outweigh the benefits of your future water utility savings.

 Frequently Asked Questions About Tankless Water Heaters